2023 Solar Incentives Guide for Blue Island, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers broadly to financial incentives put in place by solar companies and the government to encourage the use of renewable energy by making installing and using solar panels more affordable.
-Different types of incentives, such as cash back, discounts or monthly utility bill credits, may be available to you.
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
+Various kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, might be available to you.
 Some incentives may be provided via the state of Illinois, by your utility company or by county or municipality, while other incentives are federal.
-You might qualify for any of the following types of solar incentives:
+Some broad categories of solar incentives include:

-- Net Metering: Don't forget to speak with your Blue Island utility company about signing a net metering contract.
-This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+- Net Metering: Don't forget to talk with your Blue Island utility company about signing a net metering contract.
+This allows you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
 You may receive either a dollar-for-dollar credit or a percentage of the value.

-- Rebates: A solar rebate is a partial refund credited to your account after you've paid for your solar panels.
-These might be offered by your local utility company, your state or your county.
-The discount that rebates offer is normally applied to the price of solar panels before calculating tax credits.
+- Rebates: A rebate is a partial refund after the purchase of your solar system.
+Rebates could be offered by your local utility company, your state or your county.
+The rebates are usually applied before calculating tax credits.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
-The ITC provides you with a tax credit for a specific percentage of your solar system's cost.
+When thinking about solar incentives, you likely think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC provides a tax credit for a set percentage of your solar system's cost.

-The ITC was originally for 30% of the cost of solar panel installation, although it has fluctuated slightly over the last few years between 26-30%.
-The installation date of your solar system will determine what percentage you qualify for.
-The cost of installation includes the panels themselves as well as the cost of equipment, labor and accessories.
-There is no maximum claim amount.
+The ITC initially applied to 30% of the cost of solar system installation, although that number has fluctuated slightly over the years between 26-30%.
+The percentage you qualify for will depend on when your solar system was installed.
+The cost of installation includes the panels themselves as well as the cost of labor, equipment and accessories.
+There is no maximum amount you can claim.
 The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The residence must be in the United States and owned by you.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-The amount will then decrease slightly each year until the end of the current program.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+Now, solar installation projects that are completed between 2022 and 2032 can qualify for a 30% tax credit.
+The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
 Your local Blue Island solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.